gardener/gardener/docs/proposals/26-workload-identity.md

 - Register Gardener as trusted identity in the shoot clusters.
 - The tokens to be usable for authentication with the Gardener API.
 - Compatibility with gardenctl integration with cloud provider CLIs.
+JSON Web Tokens will not be drop-in replacement of the static credentils, therefore gardenctl and other tools will have to adapt to the JWTs as infrastructure credentials.
 - OIDC compliance - just as Kubernetes, Gardener goal is not to have full OIDC compliance, but to implement the bare minimum for OIDC compatible trust federation.